plapadoo/opencast/docs/guides/developer/docs/statistics.md

 **StatisticsProviderRegistry**

-This interface is used by `StatisticsProvider` implementation to register and unregister themselves at the statistics service.
+This interface is used by `StatisticsProvider` implementations to register and unregister themselves at the statistics service.

 Method         | Description